 She steps into the elevator and before the doors shut, four beefy, leather-clad African-American men step in.
 Karen (never having spent much time with African Americans) clutches her bucket close to her body.

 One of the men says, "Hit the floor, lady," and she does: quarters fly everywhere.
 The men bust up laughing and they help Karen collect her winnings.
 One of the men explains that he meant for her to select her floor.
 They help her collect her quarters and the elevator arrives at her floor.
 She leaves embarrassed, and the men are still laughing.

 Later that evening, a dozen roses are delivered to Karen's room.
 There is a one hundred dollar bill attached to each rose.
 The note attached read:

 Thank you for the best laugh I've had in years!

-The action happens in Las Vegas, Atlantic City, or New York City.
+- The action happens in Las Vegas, Atlantic City, or

-Back in the 1980s the celebrity this canard was most often told of was Reggie Jackson; these days it's Eddie Murphy.
+Back in the 1980s the celebrity this canard was most often told of was Reggie Jackson; then it was Eddie Murphy.
 You'd think a denial from Murphy himself would put matters to rest, wouldn't you.
 Ah, but you'd be wrong.

 Perhaps most damaging to his reputation was what Murphy calls "The Elevator Story."
 He explained: